 |Battery Size||504 Wh|

 |Wheel Size/ Tyre Size||Dependent|

 |Water Resistance||No Rating|

 |Price||$899 – $1,199 – Ownboard AT/GT|

 Meepo is one of the many Chinese budget board companies.
 The company was established in 2017, so actually they are still pretty fresh, but they have made their name!
 Today they’re well-known in the market and in my opinion they are the market leaders of the electric budget board field.

 The Meepo City Rider is not rated as an All-terrain board (at least stated from Meepo, the company).
 But in my opinion and a lot of others too, it should be added in this comprehensive list.
 The City Rider has big 6-inch rubber wheels and two powerful 650 Watt motors.
 The reason why Meepo does not advertise the City Rider as an All-terrain board is because of its “too small” wheels and not enough ground clearance.
 However other riders say that its trucks are not the best suitable trucks for off-road adventure.
 The City Rider uses Shredder trucks, which doesn’t make it perfect for all-terrain rides but a hell of fun for city carving!

-And that’s where the City Rider has got his name from.
+That’s where the City Rider has his name.
 It is made for the city, to ride above main-hole covers, curbstones, cracks in the pavement and rough tarmac.
 The Meepo City Rider also uses a Hobbywing ESC which makes the acceleration and braking very smooth.
 All together the riding experience is great!
-The only real drawback of the City Rider is its heavyweight.
+The only real drawback of the City Rider is its heavy weight.